GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/manuallb_install.md

 </br>

-Use these commands to SSH into the _admin workstation_ and to monitor the installation status.
-Once it is complete the output in the log file will look as
+Use `gcloud compute ssh tfadmin@cluster1-abm-ws0-001 --project=<YOUR_PROJECT> --zone=<YOUR_ZONE>`
-follows:
+to ssh into the admin workstation, and use `tail -f ~/install_abm.log` to monitor the installation progress.
+Once it is complete the output in the log file will be as follows:

 > **Note:** The installation process for Anthos on bare metal can take up to 15
 > minutes.
 Upon completion of the Anthos on bare metal installation you will see